-Refinancing your mortgage can reduce your interest rate and your monthly mortgage payment.
+Refinancing your mortgage can reduce your interest rate and monthly payment.

-What is the minimum credit score you need to refinance your mortgage
+But, what is the minimum credit score you need to refinance your mortgage?

 FHA Streamline Refinance

-If you have an FHA loan there is a program to help you refinance into a lower rate without a ton of paperwork.
+If you have an FHA loan there is a program to help you refinance at a lower rate without a ton of paperwork.